Tesla's Berlin gigafactory will accelerate shift to electric cars

 Building without a permit

-Even though construction of the factory is at an advanced stage, authorities still have not granted Tesla a final permit.
-German law allows the company to proceed with construction on the basis of provisional licenses, in spite of outstanding questions regarding the factory's environmental impact, with the caveat that the US carmaker would have to dismantle its construction and reforest the area should the licenses ultimately be denied.
+Getting the final permit for the factory was a long and drawn-out process.
+German law allowed the company to proceed with construction and the basis of provisional licences, in spite of outstanding questions regarding the factory's environmental impact, and Tesla largely completed the car factory before receiving final permission.
+Tesla would have been forced by law to dismantle the construction and reforest the area if it would have been denied.

 Red tape and government support